 Figure 4.
 Slave Triggered Transaction (Single Slave)

 A transaction could be initiated by the slave by first signaling an Alert event to the master.
-The Alert event could be signaled through two ways.
+The Alert event could be signaled in two ways.
 In the Single MasterSingle Slave configuration, the I/O pin could be used by the slave to indicate an Alert event.
 In the Single Master-Multiple Slaves configuration, a dedicated Alert pin is required.
 The Alert event can only be signaled by the slave when the slave’s Chip Select is high.

 Figure 5.
 Slave Triggered Transaction (Multiple Slaves)